jrwilliams6238/jrwilliams6238.github.io/_pages/about.md

 ## Projects and Research
 **Recommend.US**, a Create-X Startup
-A recommender system where users add/subtract/average books and movies to receive novel suggestions
+A recommender system where users add/subtract/average books and movies to receive unique suggestions

 | ![recommend_example](/assets/images/recommend_example.PNG)|
 |:--:|